 But the stress may not end there.
-Consider these 5 tips to not only build confidence around your dinner table but to also find more freedom and enjoyment throughout the season.
+Consider these 5 tips to not only build confidence around your dinner table but to also find a more supportive relationship with food throughout the Holiday season.

 #1 Prepare Your Appetite (with Food!) & #2: Be Consistent

-If your “saving calories” for your meal, then you’re setting a vulnerable landscape to overeat.
-Now listen… we all overeat at times.
+If you’re “saving calories” for your meal, then you’re setting a vulnerable landscape to overeat.
+Now listen… we all experience times when we eat to a point past physical comfort.
 It’s part of life!
-However, if you’re anxious about the aftermath of overeating, then you’ll want to reassess.
+However, if you’re anxious about the aftermath of “over”-eating, then you’ll want to reassess.
 Planning consistent meals and snacks throughout the days and hours leading up to a big meal will stabilize blood sugar, improve your mood, and keep you alert.
 As a result, you’ll be more inclined to make feel-good choices while listening to your innate feelings of fullness and satisfaction.

 #3: Set Intentions

 Holidays are filled with foods that are often richer and more indulgent.
 This can be overwhelming, especially if you have a history of disordered eating and are currently working towards building a positive relationship with food.
 If you’re anxious, then spend time prior to the meal to jot down specific intentions.
 For example, “I will choose the dessert that appeals to me most, then I will sit down and eat it mindfully.”
 Remember: choosing healthier alternatives may leave you with a false sense of fullness.
 Physical fullness is not the same as true satisfaction.
 I chat more about this in an article I shared with Dance Teacher Magazine.
 Check it out here.